ltdev22/boilerplate-environment/README.md

 To run create a php project, like a fresh laravel installation run `docker run --rm --interactive --tty --volume $PWD:/app composer create-project laravel/laravel applications`
 This will create a fresh laravel app inside the _applications_ directory.

-To run composer commands you can use the _composer_ service by running `docker compose run --rm composer <command>`
+To run any composer commands you can use the _composer_ service by running `docker compose run --rm composer <command>`

+To run any artisan commands you can use the _artisan_ service by running `docker compose run --rm artisan <command>`

 ## Database